By Melissa Fossum

 The song, a traditional country ditty, recalls the narrator's dream, in which God stares Insley down as he sings:

-Well, the Lord said son you don't have to worry
+Well, the Lord said son you don't have

 I've been watching you all these years